Vision for Children With Special Needs

 It is therefore crucial for parents and caregivers to understand the importance of bringing a child with special needs for a comprehensive eye exam.

-Contact Dr. Ingryd Lorenzana at Brain Vision Institute who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Dr. Ingryd Lorenzana at Brain Vision Institute who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.